Mihaiii/backtrack_sampler/README.md

-[This is not a released product.
-Do not use it yet.
-The package on pypi is a super old version that doesn't work.]

 # Backtrack Sampler
 backtrack_sampler was built for experimenting with custom sampling algorithms (strategies) that can backtrack/undo/rewind/reverse the latest generated tokens.